dfinity/ic/scalability/Readme.md

 # Run against mainnet

 Use `--testnet mercury`.
 Also need to specify `--mainnet_target_subnet_id` to determine machines to run against as well as `--canister`.
-The latter is a coma separated list of canister that have to be pre-installed on mainnet (since a wallet is needed, deploying canisters is different on mainnet and currently not supported by the suite).
+The latter is a comma separated list of canister that have to be pre-installed on mainnet (since a wallet is needed, deploying canisters is different on mainnet and currently not supported by the suite).

 There is also a flag `--no_instrument=True` to disable instrumenting the target machine (for which we don't have SSH access on mainnet).
 The suite will then not get a flamegraph and hardware information, but the benchmarks itself will work as usual.

 ## Stress-testing mainnet.